BismarckBamfo/BismarckBamfo.github.io/content/home/experience.md

         * I built a parallel corpus of Twi‑English translations by scraping websites.
         * I built machine learning pipelines for easy training and evaluation of models.
         * I designed, trained and evaluated baseline translation models on the dataset.
+        *
+ - title: Artificial Intelligence Student Instructor
+    company: College of Engineering Innovation Center, KNUST
+    company_url: ''
+    company_logo:
+    location: Kumasi, Ghana
+    date_start: '2019-11-01'
+    date_end: '2019-11-31'
+    description: |2-
+        Responsibilities include:

+        * I was an instructor during a student led workshop organized by the College of Engineering Innovation Center, KNUST to introduce students to artificial             intelligence and machine learning.
+        * I led the lab sessions which taught participants how to build and train neural networks.
+        * Participants undertook a series of hands‑on exercises including training image classifiers on the CIFAR‑10 and Fashion MNIST datasets.

 design:
   columns: '2'